Daniel Williams (governor-general)

-Sir Daniel Charles Williams GCMG COG (born 4 November 1935) is a Grenadian lawyer who served as Governor-General of Grenada from 8 August 1996 until 27 November 2008.
+Sir Daniel Charles Williams GCMG COG (4 November 1935 – 2 October 2024) was a Grenadian lawyer who served as governor-general of Grenada from 8 August 1996 until 18 November 2008.
 He was formally appointed by Queen Elizabeth II on 9 August 1996 after having been nominated by Prime Minister Keith Mitchell.

-Williams is the only former Grenadian governor-general who was active in politics prior to his appointment.
+Williams was the first Grenadian governor-general who had been active in politics prior to his appointment.
 He was elected to the Parliament of Grenada as a New National Party candidate in 1984.
-From 1984 to 1989 Williams served in various ministerial roles in the Herbert Blaize government, including a brief stint as acting prime minister in 1988.
+From 1984 to 1989, Williams served in various ministerial roles in the Herbert Blaize government, including a brief stint as acting prime minister in 1988.
 Williams resumed his private law practice after the NNP was defeated at the 1990 elections.

-In 1997, he was knighted by Queen Elizabeth II, with the Order of Knight Grand Cross of St. Michael and St. George (GCMG).
+In 1996, he was knighted by Queen Elizabeth II as Knight Grand Cross of the Order of St. Michael and St. George (GCMG).

-He founded the law firm Danny Williams & Co.
+Williams founded the law firm Danny Williams & Co.
+He died on 2 October 2024, at the age of 88.